What kind of paper is this?

 What is the motivation?

 Prior successful generative models, specifically Score Matching with Langevin Dynamics (SMLD) and Denoising Diffusion Probabilistic Models (DDPM), operate by sequentially corrupting data with slowly increasing noise and learning to reverse the process.
-However, these methods treated the noise scales as discrete steps.
-The authors aim to generalize this to a continuum of noise scales, modeling the diffusion process as an SDE.
-This continuous formulation allows for:
+Both methods treat the noise scales as a finite set of discrete steps.
+The authors aim to generalize this to a continuum of noise scales by modeling the diffusion process as a Stochastic Differential Equation (SDE).
+This continuous formulation enables:

 • Flexible sampling: Use of general-purpose SDE solvers.